How It Works

 Locked protocol

-Every sample follows a standardized, locked procedure.
-Same dilution ratios, same timing, same imaging conditions.
-Consistency is how you get trustworthy data across thousands of tests.
+Every kit follows the same standardized procedure.
+Same reagent concentrations, same timing, same filter, same microscope setup.
+Consistency is how results stay comparable across thousands of tests.

 Glass-only contact

 Samples only touch glass and non-plastic materials.
 No plastic containers, no plastic tubing.
-The container can't contaminate the sample.
+The container can't shed plastic into the sample.

 Every sample public